great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/add_custom_parameters.md

 ## kwarg-based access

 GX recommends using custom parameters to create validations and optimize workflows.
 However, you can also use `kwarg` syntax to define Metrics for your Expectations.
 An example `kwarg` implementation is provided in [expect_column_values_to_be_lat_lon_coordinates_in_range_of_given_point.py](https://github.com/great-expectations/great_expectations/blob/develop/contrib/great_expectations_geospatial_expectations/great_expectations_geospatial_expectations/expectations/expect_column_values_to_be_lat_lon_coordinates_in_range_of_given_point.py).

+To use `kwarg` syntax to define Metrics for your Expectations, you need to set the `kwargs` with a value_keys tuple first.

 ## Allowable parameters